CastroForGeorgia/GA-5/_pages/about.md

 ### Professional Endeavors and Vision

 As a **Staff Software Engineer**, I have honed the skills needed to navigate complex challenges with precision and innovation.
-My career is defined by leading projects with multimillion-dollar budgets and designing systems that impact millions of users daily.
+My career is defined by leading projects and designing systems that impact millions of users daily.
 These experiences have prepared me to bring the same level of strategic thinking, problem-solving, and accountability to Washington.

 My expertise includes crafting scalable system architectures, optimizing operational efficiency, and deploying modern cloud-based solutions.
 Beyond technical implementation, I am deeply committed to fostering collaboration and mentorship, building teams that thrive on innovation and excellence.